-“She’s been flayed.
+“She’s been horse-whipped.
 At least twice,” the duke said, his tone only slightly less emotionless than a moment before.

-Mr. Fletcher made a sound that was torn between anger and outrage as he jerked his head in my direction.
-He rose out of his chair as if to join me on the settee in some motion of solidarity or comfort.
+Mr. Fletcher made a sound that was torn between anger and outrage as he rose out of his chair and took a step forward, as if to join me on the settee in some motion of solidarity or comfort.

-I shrank away, pushing backward into the cushions, wanting nothing to do with being near a man so large in my current state of undress.
+I shrank away from him, pushing backward into the cushions, wanting nothing to do with being near a man so large in my current state of undress.

 “Quite commonplace?”
 I supplied, my tone venomous, the same ugly, bitter part of myself that hated my own twin rising up to choke me.

-“Monstrous,” Mr. Fletcher said, gazing upon me with what looked like pity.
+“Monstrous,” Mr. Fletcher said, gazing upon me with a look of shared misery.